 In past times, the use of shortcuts involving violence, instead of diplomacy (i.e. language), in order to exercise ambitions and solve routine conflicts was perceived as political wisdom.
 This is unfit as the highway to the future.
 We argue that those still practicing this approach are, literally, "uncivilized."
 Likewise, it is uncivilized to use language to incite violence ("hate speech"), to convert imprisoned enemies by a torture of words ("brain washing"), as is the use of words to erode the self-integrity of others in daily life ("bullying").
 The civilized parties should overpower such practices, if they persist.
 In the latter case, it is justified to apply a necessary measure of police and military violence.

-Volume 4 (chapters 18 - 27)
+Volume 4 The Pursuit of Knowledge (chapters 18-28)